These palsies can occur when pressure is put on the nerve or the nerve does not get enough blood.

 Compression tends to result from serious disorders, such as

 Herniation occurs when the brain is forced downward through a small natural opening in the sheets of tissue that separate the brain into compartments.
-Herniation may result from bleeding (sometimes caused by a head injury), a tumor, or another mass in the brain.
+Herniation may result from bleeding (sometimes caused by a head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
+Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more ), a tumor, or another mass in the brain.

 The affected eye turns slightly outward and downward when the unaffected eye looks straight ahead, causing double vision.
 The affected eye may turn inward very slowly and may move only to the middle when looking inward.
 It cannot move up and down.
 Because the 3rd cranial nerve also raises the eyelids and controls the pupils, the eyelid droops.
-The pupil may be normal or be widened (dilated) and may not narrow (constrict) in response to light.
-The pupil is often affected when the cause is compression of the nerve.
+The pupil may be normal or be widened (dilated) and may not narrow (constrict) in response to light, as normally occurs.
+The pupil is often affected when the cause is compression of the 3rd cranial nerve.
+When the pupil is not affected, the cause is often inadequate blood flow to the nerve.

-The disorder causing the palsy may worsen, resulting in a serious, life-threatening condition.
+Some serious disorders causing the palsy may worsen, resulting in a serious, life-threatening condition.
 For example, a severe headache may occur suddenly, or a person may become increasingly drowsy or less responsive.
-In such cases, the cause may be a ruptured aneurysm, which then bleeds.
+In such cases, the cause may be a ruptured aneurysm, which then bleeds, or herniation of the brain Herniation: The Brain Under Pressure .
 People may go into a coma.
-In such people, dilation of both pupils and lack of response to light by both pupils indicates deep coma and possibly brain death.
+In such people, dilation of both pupils and lack of response to light by both pupils indicates deep coma and possibly brain death Brain Death Brain death is the permanent loss of brain activity.
+As a result, people cannot breathe or maintain other vital functions on their own, and they permanently lose all awareness and capacity for... read more .

 Magnetic resonance imaging (MRI) or computed tomography (CT) of the brain is done to identify the cause.